Fellow Anoop Mohamed Iqbal, M.B.B.S., and Janet L. Hansen, R.N., C.D.E.

-During the first 12 months of the fellowship, you will help care for outpatients with endocrine and metabolic diseases under the supervision of faculty.
-You will have the opportunity to work in Mayo Clinic's special endocrine clinics, where adult patients are seen and evaluated for complicated or unusual endocrine and metabolic disorders.
+During the first 12 months of the fellowship, you help care for outpatients with endocrine and metabolic diseases under the supervision of faculty.
+You also have some experience with inpatient pediatric endocrine consultations.

 |Clinical pediatric endocrinology